mmmorrison/archerDrinks/README.md

 # archerDrinks
-This will be a single page Angular app of drink receipes from the FX show Archer
+This will be a single page Angular app of drink recipes from the FX show Archer